 CSX quarterly profit falls as pandemic stifles rail shipments

-LOS ANGELES, July 22 (Reuters) - U.S. railroad operator CSX Corp CSX.O on Wednesday reported a drop in quarterly profit after cost controls failed to offset a volume slump from the COVID-19 pandemic that now threatens to derail the fragile U.S. economic recovery.
+LOS ANGELES, July 22 (Reuters) - U.S. railroad operator CSX Corp CSX.O reported on Wednesday a drop in quarterly profit after cost controls failed to offset a 20% volume slump from the COVID-19 pandemic that now threatens to derail the fragile U.S. economic recovery.

 The Jacksonville, Florida-based company, considered one of the most efficient U.S. railroads, reported second-quarter net income of $499 million, or 65 cents per share, down from $870 million, or $1.08 per share, a year earlier.